-We also use your information when we have a “legitimate interest” and that interest isn’t outweighed by your privacy rights.
-Each activity is assessed and your rights and freedoms are taken into account to ensure that we’re not being intrusive or doing anything beyond your reasonable expectation.
+We also use your data when we have a “legitimate interest” and that interest isn’t outweighed by your privacy rights.
+Each activity is assessed, and your rights and freedoms are considered to make sure that we’re not being intrusive or doing anything beyond your reasonable expectation.
 We’ll assess the information we need, so we only use the minimum.

 You also have the right to object to any processing done under legitimate interests.
 We’ll re-assess the balance between our interests and yours, considering your particular circumstances.
-If we have a compelling reason we may still continue to use your information.
+If we have a compelling reason, we may still continue to use your data.

 We use legitimate interests for the following: